“If there is a book you really want to read, but it hasn’t been written yet, then you must write it.”Toni Morrison

 Hence, the stages keep changing based on what your book is about and what it requires.
 However, the standard process for book publishing includes the following stages.

 - Content creation – which is the process of you writing your book. (and since you will also be battling writer’s block along with content creation, does this count as 2 stages?)

 - Copyrights – as per the Copyright office of the government of India, the acquisition of copyright is automatic.
 What this means is that if you are creating any literary, artistic, dramatic or musical work, you will automatically get the copyrights of that particular work.
 However, the government also insists on applying for the copyright officially so that it can serve as evidence in any court of law in case of any problems related to the ownership of copyrights.

 - Acquisition/contract signing – acquisition is usually a stage in the traditional publishing when the publisher acquires the selling rights of your work.
 In various other types of publishing, there is usually the contract signing stage in which you and the publisher negotiate a deal, and sign a valid and legally binding contract.

 - Copy editing – in this, the editor works closely with you to ensure that the book is interesting for the readers and free from any grammatical errors.
 The editor also suggests changes in the manuscript to ensure that it is better suited for the targeted audience of the book.
 This stage usually takes the second longest time in the entire process of publishing, after content creation, of course.

 - Production – this stage involves multiple minor stages like cover design, typesetting, dust jacket composition, paper quality, binding, casing, ISBN, illustration creation and many others.

 Are you working on a book?
+Publish it for free

 If you are here just to know more about publishing in India, feel free to drop your email below and subscribe to our newsletter for regular updates in your inbox.